 What Is a Home Equity Line of Credit (HELOC)?

-Home equity lines of credit (HELOCs) are revolving lines of credit, like credit cards.
-They’re secured by your home, and traditionally work on a 30-year model with a 10-year draw period and 20-year repayment period.
-You can spend up to the amount of your line of credit during the draw period and then you will have 20 years to pay off whatever you spend (plus interest).
+Home equity lines of credit, or HELOCs, are revolving lines of credit that work much like credit cards secured by your home.
+They traditionally work on a 30-year model with a 10-year draw period and a 20-year repayment period.
+You can spend up to the credit limit of your line of credit during the draw period, and then you will have the repayment period to pay off whatever you spend (plus interest).

 What Is a Cash-Out Refinance?